ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 two values (of e.g. `core.grid.nx`) the user intended to provide.
 In this case, the module will throw critical error and the `virtual_rainforest` model will not configure.
 The user supplies a list of config files and/or folders to look for config files, within the supplied folders every `toml` file will be read in.
-An output folder and file name should also be provided, if a file already exists in the output folder that has the same name as the user provided output file name the configuration will critically fail.
-This happens in order to minimise the chance of significant confusion downstream.
+Once the complete configuration is validated, it is saved as a single file using a user provided name and location.
+If a file already exists with this name at this location, the configuration process will critically fail.
+This minimises the chance of significant confusion downstream.

 ## Optional module loading